 - Think carefully about how you will cope with the information before asking for your prognosis. - Get information on prognosis from your doctor.
 They know your individual circumstances.
 Your doctor can also support you in understanding the information and answer any questions you have. - Ask a friend or family member to go with you, if you would like some support. - Be careful with online information.
-It may be hard to understand or even be incorrect.
+It may be hard to understand or it may be incorrect.
 Also, the information may not really apply to your situation or to your particular cancer type.
 Ask your doctor or nurse specialist for recommended websites. - Accept that you will need some time to think about what you have been told.
 You may forget some things or there may be things you didn't understand.
-You may need to talk to your doctor again after you have thought about everything. - Get emotional support if you need it.
+You may need to talk to your doctor or nurse again after you have thought about everything.

 If you feel upset or anxious about your prognosis you can get support from friends, family or your hospital team.
-You can also call our Cancer Nurseline on 1800 200 700, visit a Daffodil Centre or email cancernurseline@irishcancer.ie.
+You can also call our Support Line on 1800 200 700, visit a Daffodil Centre or email supportline@irishcancer.ie.
 Our cancer nurses can give you support, information and advice.
 They can also tell you about free counselling and other services that can help you.